Karl-Han/resume/README.md

 There are two versions of this project:

 * V1.0: `master.yml` for all information and `config.yml` for version configuration.
 You can freely add as many version configurations as you like without worrying about the consistency of content.
+    * the release is on master branch, while the development branch will be `v1`.
+    * it doesn't include any instruction related to V0.9 to avoid confusion.
 * V0.9: everything is included in one file `config.yml`.
 Even though it is convenient to generate one resume, it is hard to generalize one master copy of resume and leads to problem of inconsistency across different version with modification.
+    * checkout for this version with `git checkout v0.9` or use tag `V0.9`.

 There are different ways to generate PDF:

-* GitHub Actions does everything except
-    * For V1.0, filling at least `master.yml` and `config.yml` for version configuration
-    * For V0.9, filling `config.yml` (MOST convenient)
 * Install TeX command line tool and Use YAML to maintain content
     * In docker (Kind of convenient)
     * Local machine (Relative hard, but Best for Privacy)
+* GitHub Actions does everything except
+    * For V1.0, filling at least `master.yml` and `config.yml` for version configuration

-In this README, I only present the GitHub Actions method and the others will be in [Methods](./docs/methods.md).
+In this README, I present the 2-commit GitHub Actions method and the others will be in [Methods](./docs/methods.md).

-### GitHub Action
+## GitHub Action (2-commit)

 Steps:

 1. Fork this repository.
 2. Learn the format of YAML: [Simple Guide](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).
-3. Read the short [Practical Guide](#practical-guide) for `config.yml` to know the most-used structures.
+3. Read the short [Practical Guide](#practical-guide) for `master.yml` to know the most-used structures.
-4. Refer to [config.yml format](#configyml-format), study the structures by looking at `config.pdf` and `config.yml` side by side.
+4. Refer to [Master Format](./format.md#masteryml-master-format), study the structures by looking at `master.pdf` and `master.yml` side by side.
-5. Modify `config.yml` with your content and make sure `config.yml` is syntactically correct.
     * [Online Lint](https://www.yamllint.com/) if you need.
-6. Commit it to the repository.
+5. Commit it to the repository for your `master_version_conf.yml`.
-7. ~~Then make a cup of tea.~~ Wait for the GitHub Actions to complete.
+6. ~~Then make a cup of tea.~~ Wait for the GitHub Actions to complete.
 Link example: <https://github.com/Karl-Han/resume/actions>
-8. Get the `config.pdf` in the repository!
+7. Get the `master_version_conf.pdf` in the repository!
 Your new Resume!
 You are all set!

-For further reuse, please follow me or refer to [sproogen/modern-resume-theme](https://github.com/sproogen/modern-resume-theme) website.
-I have [my own website](https://www.iwktd.com/) with this template.
+8. Rename and modify the `master_version_conf.yml`, e.g., `config.yml`, by referring to [Version Configuration format](./format.md#version-configuration).
+9. Modify `CONFIG_NAME`, e.g., `config`, in Makefile to change the target version configuration and commit it again.

 ## Practical Guide